digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to a related Dataset from which the described Dataset is derived.</dd>
 <dt>Definition (en)</dt>
-<dd>A related resource from which the described resource is derived.</dd>
+<dd>A related resource from which the described resource is derived.En relateret ressource som den beskrevne ressource er afledt af.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>